ddttom/doc2web/docs/prd.md

 - **Modular Architecture**: Maintain clean, focused modules for improved maintainability and extensibility
 - **Hanging Margins**: Implement proper hanging indent behavior for TOC entries and numbered content to replicate Microsoft Word formatting
 - **Header Image Processing**: Extract and display header images with proper positioning that honors the original DOCX layout
-- **HTML Formatting**: Generate properly formatted HTML with indentation and line breaks for improved readability and debugging
+- **HTML Formatting**: Generate compact HTML output with optimized whitespace removal while preserving newlines for improved file size and performance
 - **Table Formatting**: Enhance table presentation with professional styling, semantic structure, and accessibility features
 - **Bullet Point Enhancement**: Ensure proper display and indentation of bullet points from DOCX documents with high CSS specificity
 - **Italic Formatting Fix**: Ensure proper conversion of italic text from DOCX to HTML with comprehensive style mapping and validation
 - **Hanging Indentation Fix**: Resolve CSS rule conflicts and implement proper hanging indentation for numbered headings and paragraphs with enhanced specificity
+- **TOC Page Number Removal**: Remove page numbers from Table of Contents entries since they are irrelevant for web-based navigation

 ### 1.3 Project Scope